 Balancing Aerodynamics and Stiffness

 The size 54 frame weighs just 720 grams, offering high stiffness without adding weight.
-The SS+ version uses T1100 carbon fiber and 80T asphalt-based carbon yarns.
+The SS+ version uses T1100 carbon fiber and 80T pitch-based carbon yarns.
 This delivers a pedaling stiffness of 181 N/mm, outperforming the Giant TCR Advanced SL.

 Aerowav Carbon Wheelset